mvdoyle/jmc-studio/README.md

-# Modern Website Template
+# JMC Studio Interior Design Website

-A clean, responsive website template built with HTML, Tailwind CSS, and vanilla JavaScript.
+A modern, elegant website for JMC Studio, an interior design company.
+The website is built with HTML, Tailwind CSS, and vanilla JavaScript.

 ## Features

+- Clean, minimalist design with focus on visual content
-- Fully responsive design that works on all device sizes
+- Fully responsive layout for all device sizes
-- Modern and clean UI with smooth animations
+- Elegant animations and transitions
+- Project portfolio showcase
+- Testimonials section
-- Interactive elements including a working contact form
+- Contact form with validation
+- Instagram feed integration
+- Cookie consent management
 - Smooth scrolling navigation
-- Optimized for performance

 ## Technologies Used

 - **HTML5** - For structure
 - **Tailwind CSS** - For styling (using CDN)
 - **JavaScript** - For interactivity
-- **Font Awesome** - For icons
+- **Google Fonts** - Cormorant Garamond and Inter

 ## Project Structure